pdjr-signalk/pdjr-skplugin-renotifier/README.md

 ### Notification triggers

-Each entry in this list specifies a Signal K notification path which may trigger execution of one or more notification script, defines the scripts which will be executed and the conditions under which execution will occur.
+Each entry in this list specifies a Signal K notification path which may trigger execution of one or more notification scripts, defines the scripts which will be executed, and the conditions under which execution will occur.
-New entries can be created using the __[+]__ button and unwanted entries can be deleted using the __[x]__ button.

 Each notification trigger path is configured through the following options.